SCCapstone/Colite/README.md

 #### Testing

-- The unit tests will be located in tests/units
+- The unit tests will be located in frontend/tests/units
-- The behavioral tests will be located in test/behavioral
+- The behavioral tests will be located in frontend/tests/behavioral
+- BEHAIVORAL TESTING:
+The behaivoral tests will be run using the Selenium IDE which lets us automate web browing.
+*Prerequisites:
+> brew install node
+> npm install -g selenium-side-runner
+*Installing Browser Drivers:
+Chrome:
+> npm install -g chromedriver
+Edge:
+> npm install -g edgedriver
+Internet Explorer:
+> npm install -g iedriver

 ## Authors